$1.50 for a Longines Icon: The Weems Prototype’s 1937 Service Call

 Longines Hamilton and Waltham Weems second setting and hour angle prototype Aerochronometer

-Longines Pour le Bureau (for the Bureau) Weems second setting prototype serial 3585868 and a Waltham Aerochronometer once belonging to Lt.
+Longines Pour le Bureau (for the Bureau) Weems second setting prototype serial 3585868 and its predecessor, a Waltham Aerochronometer once belonging to Lt.
 Harold Bromley.
+The very first Second setting prototypes were modifications of two U.S. Navy torpedo-boat watches: one Hamilton and one Patek Philippe in late 1927.
+The edits were sanctioned by Rear Admiral J.M.
+Reeves, Commander, Aircraft Squadrons.

 Just: “Mainspring fitted – $1.50.”